The Loneliness of Mothers

 Lonely despite seeing their partners every day and often seeing pre-baby friends on a weekly basis.

 Lonely despite being part of a new network of hundreds of other mums that have recently gone through their experiences .

-And Lonely despite visiting coffee mornings each week.
+And Lonely despite visiting baby groups each week.

 So, we could pat ourselves on the back for running a great session – But what happens at the end of a coffee morning?
 Well, the mums pack their stuff up – put their babies back in their car seats – and drive back home where some of them will feel lonely again until next week.